ShabihEthSec/StableFlow/README.md

 ### What is proven

-* Off-chain executor consumes on-chain intents
-* Execution is gated by ENS configuration
+* Intent execution is gated by ENS
-* Idempotency is enforced via execution registry
+* Idempotency is enforced on Ethereum (registry)
-* Settlement is finalized on Arc using USDC
+* Settlement is finalized independently on Arc
-* Ethereum execution and Arc settlement are cleanly separated
+* Ethereum and Arc concerns remain cleanly separated

-This satisfies the Arc bounty requirement:

-> *Treat multiple chains as one liquidity surface, using Arc as a liquidity hub.*

 ---